smikhalevski/doubter/README.md

 // ❌ ValidationError: kaputs at /
 ```

-A check callback receives an input value and returns a partial issue or an array of partial issues if the value is
+A check callback receives the shape output value and must return a partial issue or an array of partial issues if the
-invalid.
+value is invalid.

 > **Note**&ensp; Check callbacks can safely throw a `ValidationError` to notify Doubter that parsing issues occurred.
 > While this has the same effect as returning an array of issues, it is recommended to throw a `ValidationError` as the